 It’s all in the lyrics

 We can never know for sure exactly what songs other players decide to listen to.
 You can enjoy gaming more at qqturbo.
 But there are more than a few heavy rockers that certainly allude to the game, especially in the metaphorical way that life’s like poker.
 A prime example’s always going to be the legendary “Ace of Spades” by Motorhead.
 With lyrics like “Pushing up the ante, I know you’ve got to see me” and “Read ’em and weep, the dead man’s hand again” you can be 100% sure that Lemmy was no stranger to the poker table.

 Going even further back into the mists of time, the famous California rockers The Grateful Dead also had their own homage to the great game with the song “Deal.”
-As the first verse tells us, “Watch each card you play and play it slow, wait until that deal comes around, don’t you let that deal go down, no, no.” Great advice not just for life but for also for pretty much every game of poker that you’re ever likely to play.
+As the first verse tells us, “Watch each card you play and play it slow, wait until that deal comes around, don’t you let that deal go down, no, no.” Great advice not just for life but for also for pretty much every game of Poker Online that you’re ever likely to play.

 Rockers who like to play